schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Probation

-A claims investigator drums a shaken persona at a standing darkroom.
+A claims investigator drums a shaken personan at a standing darkroom.

 ## Demeanor